 This variation of supersetting involves performing two exercises for the same muscle back-to-back.

-An example of a same muscle superset for the glutes and quads
+Check out this example of an agonist superset for the glutes and quads

-This sequence can be repeated following a standard rest interval of 60 to 90seconds.
+This sequence can be repeated following a standard rest interval depending on the client’s goal.

-The second exercise (1b) in each superset is always performed with significant muscular fatigue present.
+The second exercise in each superset is performed with significant muscular fatigue present.
 As a result of this fatigue the intensity of the second exercise is always much lower than if the muscle had been allowed to recover during a standard rest interval.
-This renders this type of supersetting relatively ineffective for maximal force development (strength training).
+Therefore, agonist supersetting is not very effective for maximal force development (strength training).

-However, completing two exercises in this manner would be good for local muscular endurance and possibly hypertrophy because the volume of work performed is relatively high (note that a hypertrophic response would be most likely if the initial set were performed within the hypertrophy repetition range).
+However, completing two exercises in this manner would be good for local muscular endurance and possibly hypertrophy because the volume of work performed is relatively high (note that a hypertrophic response would be most likely if the initial set were performed within the hypertrophy repetition range of 6-12-reps).

 This version of supersetting allows a significant load to be placed on the target muscle during each set.
 This is possible because while the agonist is working the antagonist is recovering and vice versa.
 This allows more intensity to be utilised as each set is performed from a relatively rested state.

-An example of an agonist/antagonist superset for legs
+Check out this example of an antagonist superset for the arms

-Learn more about these advanced resistance training systems and how to instruct them by enrolling onto our level 3 diploma in fitness instruction and personal training.
+Learn more about these advanced resistance training systems and how to instruct them by enrolling on our level 3 diploma in personal training.